Tenjin25/NCPoliticalMap/README.md

 - **Simplified Data Pipeline:** Updated aggregation workflow to produce county-level results directly from cleaned CSV files, with file filtering to prevent double-counting (particularly for 2012 data).
 This ensures accurate statewide totals and margins that match official sources.
 - **Data Validation:** Confirmed statewide totals for all major contests align with Wikipedia and Ballotpedia references, with proper handling of third-party candidates and write-ins.

-### December 2, 2025
-- **New Consolidated County Dataset (2000-2024):** Created `county_level_election_results_2000_2024.json`, a comprehensive county-level dataset that consolidates all presidential, gubernatorial, US Senate, Council of State, and judicial elections from 2000-2024.
-This replaces the previous precinct-level format for improved performance and simpler frontend integration.
-The dataset includes:
-  - All 100 NC counties with consistent naming and structure
-  - Full candidate vote totals, percentages, and margins for each contest
-  - Computed Democratic/Republican/Other vote aggregations
-  - Competitiveness ratings and margin categories
-  - Metadata for each contest including display names and office types
-- **Simplified Data Pipeline:** Updated aggregation workflow to produce county-level results directly from cleaned CSV files, with file filtering to prevent double-counting (particularly for 2012 data).
-This ensures accurate statewide totals and margins that match official sources.
-- **Data Validation:** Confirmed statewide totals for all major contests align with Wikipedia and Ballotpedia references, with proper handling of third-party candidates and write-ins.

 ## FAQ